bodmandao/celo-lottery/README.md

         return (isRoundActive, roundEndTime);
     }
    ```
-This function query the contract and obtain information about the current round's status and end time.
+This function queries the contract and obtains information about the current round's status and end time.

   ### 2.6.2 Generating a Random Number
 ```solidity